8 Relationship deal breakers for women looking for a man who will commit

 It’s not a positive note to know you’ve done jail time for a D.U.I, have been fired from three jobs due to aggression with your boss or co-workers or have an extensive list of short-term failed relationships.
 Those are all red flags, especially for a mature, committed man.

-You may think I’m kidding myself.
-Unfortunately there comes a point where accountability rules who you attract in your love life.
+You may think I’m kidding, but unfortunately there comes a point where a lack of responsibility and accountability can challenge and even dictate your love life.

 Stop comparing him to your EX, or other relationships

-Everyone is so guilty of this – even I. This alone can poison any relationship.
+This alone can poison any relationship, including potential ones in the making.
 Avoid bringing up things your EX did better, or all the cutsy, romantic things your best friend’s boyfriend does for her in their relationship.

 Guys get it – when you point out stuff like that, it’s because you have expectations, needs, desires, wants and wishes.
 They can also already guess you’ve been burned by your previous relationships – there’s no need to test whether or not he is honest and faithful, or continually express your worry that he will turn out like the last one.